August von Finck Sr.: Biography

 August von Finck was born on 18 July 1898 in Kochel am See.
 He was born to Wilhelm von Finck (1848-1924) and Marie Fäustle (1865-1935).
 Von Finck had two sisters.
 His brother, Wilhelm von Finck Jr. (1893-1916), was killed in action during World War I. After his brother's death, von Finck was enrolled in 1916 and served in the German army in the Balkans for two years.

 As per the wishes of his father, von Finck became principal partner at Merck Finck after his father's death in 1924.
 Von Finck also inherited his father's other business holdings and a large amount of land.

 On February 3, 1931, Wilhelm von Finck, along with other industrialists, met Adolf Hitler for their first time at the Hotel Kaiserhof in Berlin.
-At this meeting, von Finck and Schmitt pledged 5 million Reichsmark from Allianz to fund the SA in the event of a leftist uprising.
-The pledged amount, however, was never handed over to Hitler as the uprising never occurred.
+At this meeting, von Finck and Schmitt committed 5 million Reichsmark from Allianz to fund the SA in the event of a leftist uprising.
+The amount committed however, was never handed over to Hitler as the uprising never occurred.

 In May 1933, von Finck became a member of the NSDAP.
 He helped raise funds to build Haus der Kunst museum, Hitler's pet project to house the artworks, and used his hunting lodge in the Upper Bavarian Alps to entertain Nazi bigshots like Gauleiter Adolf Wagner.
 Between 1933 and 1938, he benefited and called for the Aryanisation of Jewish property, and led the hostile overtaking of Jewish owned companies across Germany and annexed Austria including Jewish bank S. M. von Rothschild in Vienna which was sold to Merck, Finck & Co. at a very low price which allowed the latter to attain a commanding position in Europe's private bank industry.
 He also profited massively from war and Allianz flourished during the war through the successful cultivation of ties between the NSDAP and Finck.